juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 Like everyone I started to notice the outlier patients that were the biggest barrier to get a higher score.
 At first I wanted to apply [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) to boost hard examples by taking images from other frames than 1 and 12.
 However, with all the discussion on the forums about wat was and was not allowed I was afraid that people might think that I was actively targetting the test-test with the extra examples so I dropped this idea.
 However, I think an improvement is possible by boosting hard examples.

 ## Image segmentation with the U-net architecture (built in MxNet)
 When search the literature 2 months ago on image segmentation with CNN's there is no clear "winner" architecture.
 There were the reasonably successful [sliding widow approaches](http://people.idsia.ch/~ciresan/data/ISBI2012.pdf).
 However, from first hand experience I knew they were a bit cumbersome to use and far from perfect.
 The benchmark example provided by Mike Kim used a [fully convolutional neural net](http://www.cs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
 These are easier to use but they tend to give a rather coarse resolution when you go deep.
-There are some papers about using [conditional random fields or recurrent nets](http://www.robots.ox.ac.uk/~szheng/papers/CRFasRNN.pdf) as a post processing to improve the detail.
+There are some papers about using [conditional random fields or recurrent nets](http://www.robots.ox.ac.uk/~szheng/papers/CRFasRNN.pdf) as post processing to improve the detail.
 However, both approached did not really appeal to me due to the added complexity.
-Also in this example there were only two classes.
-[Here](https://github.com/kjw0612/awesome-deep-vision#semantic-segmentation) us an exaustive list of various approaches.
+[Here](https://github.com/kjw0612/awesome-deep-vision#semantic-segmentation) is an exaustive list of various approaches.

 It was a lucky accident that I stumbled upon the paper on the [u-net architecture](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
 This architectured allowed for more detail in the segmentation by using shortcut connections from the i'th layer to the n-i'th layer.
 They presented a number of impressive results and as far as I could see the person that came up with the architecture now works for Google Deepmind.
 To me that proved that appearantly he was on to something.
 Below is a schematic overview.